daormar/debasher/doc/design_doc_resident.md

-every other `Supervisor` log line already is, rather than only the tool's own stderr line, which that redirect would otherwise have thrown away entirely (the same reasoning as `on_node_down`'s own `DEVNULL` redirect, see "Relaunching a downed node" above).
+every other `Supervisor` log line already is, rather than only the tool's own stderr line, which that redirect would otherwise have thrown away entirely (the same reasoning as `on_node_down`'s own `DEVNULL` redirect, see "Relaunching a downed node").

 ## `debasher_stop_resident`: the graceful stop tool

-The external tool the halt redesign needed (see the "Ordered shutdown" subsection): the graceful counterpart to `debasher_stop`, for a resident program specifically.
-It depends on the `Supervisor` changes above.
+The graceful counterpart to `debasher_stop`, for a resident program
+specifically: it halts the program in an ordered way (see "Ordered shutdown") and then stops its processes.
+It relies on the `Supervisor` stopping on a stop signal (see "Clean-completion detection").

 - **Usage: `debasher_stop_resident -d <outdir> [-x <name>[,<name>...]]
   [--timeout <secs>] [--keep-supervisor]`.** `-d` is the program's own output